 Much of that can be attributed to Taiwan Semiconductor Manufacturing Company (TSMC), the world’s largest contract chip maker and the top supplier for Apple and other U.S. companies.
 It is one of only two companies in the world (the other is South Korea-based Samsung) that has the technological know-how to make the smallest, most advanced chips, and it manufactures more than 90 percent of them.

 Some experts argue that the United States’ dependence on Taiwanese chip firms heightens its motivation to defend Taiwan from a Chinese attack.
 Recognizing the extent to which the United States relies on TSMC for critical chips, Biden has pushed to strengthen the U.S. chip industry; in August 2022, Congress passed a sweeping $280 billion bill to encourage domestic chip manufacturing.
+This included subsidies for TSMC to build a chip plant in Phoenix, Arizona, with production scheduled to begin in early 2025.
 The Biden administration followed that legislation with stringent export controls that restrict China’s ability to obtain advanced chips, including from TSMC.
 Experts say these constraints could hamstring China’s technology sector—prior to the export controls, China purchased about 70 percent of its chips from TSMC.
 Beijing is now working to boost its own chips industry, including through expanded production by Huawei, a Chinese telecommunications giant that Washington claims Beijing could use for espionage.